return42/sphkerneldoc/doc/linux_src_doc/arch/sh/drivers/dma/dma-api_c.rst

 Search all channels of all DMA controllers to find a channel which matches the requested capabilities.
-The result is the channel number if a match is found, or ``-ENODEV`` if no match is found.
+The result is the channel number if a match is found, or \ ``-ENODEV``\  if no match is found.

-Note that not all DMA controllers export capabilities, in which case they can never be allocated using this API, and so :c:func:`request_dma` must be used specifying the channel number.
+Note that not all DMA controllers export capabilities, in which case they can never be allocated using this API, and so
+\ :c:func:`request_dma`\  must be used specifying the channel number.

+..
+This file was automatic generated / don't edit.